alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/tema0-introduccion-a-pl/esprima.md

 * <a href="https://astexplorer.net/#/gist/b5826862c47dfb7dbb54cec15079b430/latest" target="_blank">AST de <code>answer = 42</code></a> en [https://astexplorer.net](https://astexplorer.net)

-### Extra Example: Searching for Specific Identifiers
+### Example: Searching for Specific Identifiers

-The file [idgrep.coffee](https://github.com/ULL-ESIT-GRADOII-PL/esprima-pegjs-jsconfeu-talk/blob/master/idgrep.coffee) (and [idgrep.js](https://github.com/ULL-ESIT-GRADOII-PL/esprima-pegjs-jsconfeu-talk/blob/master/idgrep.js) is another example of using Esprima to do static analysis on JavaScript code.
+The file [idgrep.js](https://github.com/ULL-ESIT-GRADOII-PL/esprima-pegjs-jsconfeu-talk/blob/master/idgrep.js) is an example of using Esprima to do static analysis on JavaScript code.

 It provides a function `idgrep` that finds the appearances of identifiers matching a search string inside the input code.